Our Policies and Approach

 United States of America

-We have worked to preserve the natural environment, such as water conservation activities around our distilleries and the improvement of biodiversity in forests, to protect the precious natural resource of water.
+To protect the precious natural resource of "water," we have been actively involved in conserving water sources around our bourbon distilleries and enhancing the biodiversity of forests.
 The Maker's Mark Water Sanctuary Project that began in 2016 planted American white oak trees on 33 acres of Maker’s Mark distillery land (approx. 13 hectares) as a water resource cultivation effort.
-In 2018, new environmental conservation activities also began with the setup of a Natural Water Sanctuary on 15,625 acres of land (approx. 6,300 hectares) in the Bernheim Arboretum and Research Forest, a water resource of the Jim Beam distillery.
+In 2018, we set up a Natural Water Sanctuary within the 15,625-acre (approx. 6,300 hectares) Bernheim Arboretum and Research Forest, the water source for the Jim Beam Distillery, and initiated additional environmental conservation efforts.

 Mexico